rccoleman/lamarzocco/README.md

 Please report to the thread above if these values work or don't work for you, and if you discover some other values.
 I'm trying to figure out what kind of variety is out there and whether it matters.

+### Bluetooth
+This integration can communicate to the machine through Bluetooth, in which case some of the commands (e.g. turning on/off) are not sent through the cloud.
+If your server doesn't have a bluetooth interface, or is not close enough to your machine ESPHome's [Bluetooth Proxies](https://esphome.github.io/bluetooth-proxies/) are a very good solution.

+### WebSockets
+This integration opens a WebSocket connection to your machine to stream information.
+In case you are encountering any issues, for example with the official app connecting, you can disable the WebSocket connections in the integration's settings.

+###  Lovelace

+A companion Lovelace card that uses this integration to retrieve data and control the machine can be found [here](https://github.com/rccoleman/lovelace-lamarzocco-config-card).

+### Feedback

 This integration currently only supports a single espresso machine.
 It's possible to support multiple machines, but I only have one and I suspect that'll be the case for most folks.
-If anyone has a fleet of espresso machines and is willing to provide data and feedback, I'm happy to entertain adding support for more than one machine.
+If anyone has a fleet of espresso machines and is willing to provide data and feedback, We're happy to entertain adding support for more than one machine.

-A companion Lovelace card that uses this integration to retrieve data and control the machine can be found [here](https://github.com/rccoleman/lovelace-lamarzocco-config-card).

 ## Installation